 If you are leaving earlier than 9am on a weekday, train tickets cost about €27 each way.

-While Neuschwanstein Castle is very easy to travel to on your own, you can take the guesswork out of your visit by arranging a tour in Munich.
-There are tons.
+While it’s very easy to travel to on your own, you can take the guesswork out of your visit by arranging a tour from Munich to Neuschwanstein Castle.

 April to 15 October: 8 am-5 pm